Components

 Although they can't contain C code, they are very powerful:

-They can extend another Component or Widget (the base can be defined)
+• They can extend another Component or Widget (an "inherited" base Component or Widget can be specified).

-Components can be built from Widgets and other Components
+• Components can be built from Widgets and/or other Components.

-Local styles can be defined, and the global styles can be used
+• Local styles can be defined, and global styles can be referenced.

-Local constants can be defined, and the global constants can be used
+• Local constants can be defined, and global constants can be referenced.

 Unlike Widgets (which are always compiled into the application), Components can either: